-Obtaining Immigrant and Nonimmigrant Visas for Foreign Employees
+Obtaining an Immigrant and Nonimmigrant Employment Visa for Foreign Employees

 People coming to the U.S. tend to fall into one of two categories recognized by U.S. immigration law based on intent: immigrants or nonimmigrants.
 Immigrants (including green card holders) are people who intend to live and work here indefinitely or permanently.
 Nonimmigrants are generally those who maintain a permanent residence in another country, whose presence in the U.S. will be temporary, and who intend to return home to their foreign residence at the end of their temporary stay.

 At the immigration law firm of Philip Levin & Associates, our attorneys represent immigrants and nonimmigrants, businesses and foreign nationals, who need advice on and assistance with entry into the United States.
 To benefit from our experience with temporary employment visas of all kinds, contact our office.